Law of Taiwan: Codification of Republic of China Law

-The Transition of the Legal Systems, 1945–1949
+The transition of legal systems (1945–1949)

 The ROC legal system took effect in Taiwan on 25 October 1945, after most Japanese laws were repealed on 25 October 1946.

-Martial Law State, 1949–1987
+Martial law (1949–1987)

-The KMT-headed ROC central government moved to Taiwan in December 1949 followed by a large number of Chinese immigrants who eventually accounted for about 13 percent of Taiwan's entire population.
+The Kuomintang-headed ROC central government moved to Taiwan in December 1949 followed by a large number of Chinese immigrants who eventually accounted for about 13 percent of Taiwan's entire population.
 The “Statute for Agriculture, Mining, Industry and Commerce During the Extraordinary Period” (1938) and the "Temporary Provisions Effective During the Period of General National Mobilization for the Suppression of Communist Rebellion" (1948) gave authorities the power to control resources, as well as establish political control over freedom of news, speech, press, communication, assembly and association during wartime.

-Democratization of Law, from 1987
+Democratization (from 1987)

-The KMT finally terminated Martial Law in 1987 and the Period of National Mobilization officially came to an end on 1 May 1991.
+The Kuomintang finally terminated Martial Law in 1987 and the Period of National Mobilization officially came to an end on 1 May 1991.
 With various constraints of the constitution lifted, legal reforms proceeded rapidly, along with the continued incorporation of western legal concepts being integrated into ROC Law.